 Otter Falls is about 1,500 square feet with a nine foot waterfall that cascades into the otter pool.
 It emulates a temperate riverbank, complete with a 35 square foot interactive beaver den that provides guests with a three-foot underwater view into the pool and a viewing window into their day den!

 In 2017, the matriarch of Otter Falls, Jelly, developed a malignant tumor in her mammary gland.
 She had successful surgery but she did develop additional tumors.
 She survived two more rounds of surgery before passing away of natural causes in the spring of 2023 at the estimated age of between 18-20.
 She lived a long and happy life at the Long Island Aquarium having two litters of pups, one of which included her son Stark.
 In honor of her fight with breast cancer, the aquarium created the #JellyStrong campaign raising money by selling buttons, keychains and cookies with proceeds going to various local cancer organizations.
 The #JellyStrong campaign takes place throughout the month of October in honor of Jelly and breast cancer awareness.

 North American River Otter

 Habitat: temperate freshwater river and lakes.

-Do you love Jelly and Stark and would like to send them a gift?
-Check out their Amazon Wish List
+Do you love Stark & Flo and would like to send them a gift?
+Check out his Amazon Wish List